Chris Campbell (wrestler)

 Christopher Lundy Campbell (born September 9, 1954) is an American wrestler.
-He was a bronze medalist in Freestyle wrestling at the 1992 Summer Olympics in Barcelona.
+He was a bronze medalist in freestyle wrestling at the 1992 Summer Olympics in Barcelona.
 He won a gold medal at the 1981 World Wrestling Championships, and a Silver medal at the 1990 World Wrestling Championships.
-He is the oldest known United States' wrestler to medal in the Olympic Games.
+He is the oldest United States wrestler to medal at the Olympic Games.
 When he won his Olympic medal he was a month away from his 38th birthday.

 While wrestling for the University of Iowa, Campbell was a three-time All-American and a two-time NCAA champion, winning titles in 1976 & ’77.
 His career record of 122-6-3 ranks sixth on Iowa’s all-time career winning percentage list.

 Campbell is a vegetarian.
 He is a native of Westfield, New Jersey, and is a graduate of Westfield High School, University of Iowa, and Cornell Law School.

 According to The Seattle Times, "He practices Zen and dabbles in poetry.
 He's a vegetarian who likes nothing better than tofu stroganoff.
 He leg-presses 700 pounds, meditates, and quotes everything from The Sermon On the Mount to The Teachings of Buddha".